GluuFederation/docs-cb-prod/docs/source/index.md

  - Start the `gluu-server` service and log in to the Gluu Server chroot
  - Download your preferred [Couchbase package](https://www.couchbase.com/downloads) and save it inside your Gluu Server chroot to `/opt/dist/couchbase`.
  - Run `setup.py` to configure the Gluu Server.
- - When prompted to choose a backend, you'll see the options below.
-Select Option 2 to use Couchbase:
+ - When prompted to choose a backend, select Option 2 for Couchbase:

     ```
     Install (1) Gluu OpenDj (2) Couchbase (3) Hybrid [1|2|3]